 Let’s take a look at some of the common duties of a network administrator, as reported by the U.S. Bureau of Labor Statistics (BLS): 1

 - Installing and supporting an organization’s network system

-- Monitoring network to ensure availability to all system users
+- Monitoring the network to ensure availability to all system users

-- Examining website functions to ensure performance without interruption
+- Examining website functions to ensure optimal performance